Gmugra/net.cactusthorn.routing/README.md

 and [Dagger 2](https://dagger.dev) for dependency injection and as the basis for the _ComponentProvider_.

 More or less there are examples of everything:
-Various "simple" requests, JSON, File uploading (multipart/form-data), HTML with Thymeleaf, Scopes, parameters validation with javax.validation
+Various "simple" requests, JSON, File uploading (multipart/form-data), HTML with Thymeleaf, Scopes, parameters validation with javax.validation, @UserRoles

 ## Features